 |3pm – 5pm||Walk in the city centre: Cathedral of Porto, São Bento train station, Avenida dos Aliados|

 If you only have one day in Porto, then I suggest you to start it with a visit to a Port wine lodge.
-Usually the lodges by the riverfront are very crowded and very fast, as there are many tours going on, so I suggest you to pick a lodge on the hills: Graham’s, Croft or Churchill’s.
-At the end of the tour you’ll have a Port wine tasting – if you’re already familiar with Port wine, I recommend you to go for a premium tasting.
+Usually the lodges by the riverfront are quite crowded and the tours are very fast, so I suggest you to pick a lodge on the hills: Graham’s, Croft or Churchill’s.

 From there, you just need to walk down to the riverside, where you can get the 6 bridges cruise.
 This is a relaxed cruise in Douro river that will allow you to enjoy the fantastic views of both Porto and Gaia, on the other side of the river.

-After these activities, you can grab a bite at Mercado Beira Rio, where you’ll find plenty of food options – including a vegetarian one, cheese boards and amazing burgers.
+After these activities, you can grab a bite at Mercado Beira Rio, where you’ll find plenty of food options.

 Afterwards, simply take the cable car from Cais de Gaia (where you just had lunch to the top of Luiz I bridge, the famous iron bridge from Porto.
 From there, it is a short and easy walk to the city centre.